ncampanelli0/saberin-coding-challenge-submission/README.md

 Switch to a datepicker for the Date of Birth input and a dropdown for Title in New/Edit Contact.

-Add error handling to the controller methods (i.e. try/catch block)
+Add error handling to the controller methods (i.e. try/catch block).

 NOT LISTED AS TASK TO DO BUT ADDED ANYWAYS:

-added in a date range (1900 to 2024) for date picker.
+Added in a date range (1900 to 2024) for date picker.